AISpotter uses computer vision to make coaches’ jobs easier

 AISpotter took the stage today in Berlin as part of TechCrunch’s Startup Battlefield.
 CEO Anri Kivimäki explained that sports teams are already recording a lot of video of their matches (both for broadcast and internal use).
 Coaches then go through the video manually, or they send it off for someone else to create clips of the highlights, a process that can take a day or more.

-The startup spun out of the University of Oulu in Finland, with computer vision technology that can look at video and identify individual players and different types of plays.
+The startup spun out of the University of Oulu in Finland, with computer vision technology that can look at video and identify different types of plays — and eventually, individual players.

-That means it can digest footage and automatically create a timeline for the coach that allows them to jump to the most relevant most in a game (and they get to specify what’s relevant to them).
-The coach can also share all the clips featuring a single player with that player.
+That means it can digest footage and automatically create a timeline for the coach that allows them to jump to the most relevant moments in a game (and they get to specify what’s relevant to them).
+In the future, a coach might be able to share all the clips featuring a single player with that player.

 -